On Jan 24, 2009, at 1:53 AM, joe wrote:

-I looked TraceMonkey was faster than V8 and it is becoming even faster at each interaction.
+I don't think TraceMonkey is slower than V8 I believe the last time I looked TraceMonkey was faster than V8 and it is becoming even faster at each interaction.

 I believe in the exact oposite, and TraceMonkey is probably one of the proofs of that...

 Well, perhaps there's validity to both sides; V8 is still pretty fast.
 I didn't know they'd improved tracemonkey that much, interesting.
 Trace trees struck me as fairly different from psyco's design (it's been a while since I looked at the papers for both though); Psyco essentially was designed to optimized specific forms of code, while trace trees is more generalized.

 Yes I confused the design of pypy jit with the psyco one, sorry.